uviclibraries/nvivo/activities-windows.md

     - **Create Node Hierarchies:** As you create more and more nodes, you may start to see a hierarchy of themes emerge.
 You can group nodes into parent or child categories.
 Using the "Impact", "Bariers", and "Solutions" themes, organize your nodes into a hierarchy.
 To do so, first create a new node titled "Barriers".
 Double click the **Codes** icon in the navigation pane to display it in the file list pane.
 Click the **Code** icon in the top ribbon under the **Create** tab.
 In the **New Code** dialogue box that appears, name a new node "Barriers"
     - With your nodes list displayed in the file list pane, you can select and then drag and drop the child nodes representing barriers onto the parent node to create a hierarchy.
 Repeat for nodes representing Impacts and Solutions
+    - Note: In the Windows version of NVivo, if nothing is selected in the File List Pane, clicking and dragging will select multiple entries.
+If you wish to click and drag one item, you must first click it once to select it and then click and drag it from one location to the next
     - It can be helpful to group references from all child nodes together under a parent theme.
 To copy the coding from the child nodes to the parent node, in the list view right-click the parent node and select **Aggregate Coding from Children**

     <img src="images\windows instructions\windows-create-hierarchy.gif" alt="code hierarchies" style="width:720px;">